Deamoner/privyfilter/README.md

 - [X] Face Swap Integration into main library
 - [X] Fixes for model automated download
 - [X] Clean up API for people and privyfilter library to match specs.
-- [ ] Replace Faces - Replace all faces in photos
+- [X] Replace Faces - Replace a face in a photo
+- [ ] Scope out API for calculation and methodology of race/gender face demographic balancing
+- [ ] Functions to process one photo for demographics and balanced demographics needed return
+- [ ] Function generateSytheticPhoto - create the photo required
 - [ ] Improved SkinExtraction Protocol
 - [ ] Skin Adjustment Methodology
 - [ ] Fixes for face detection to